nsbelfast/rac-it-up/Slides.md

 Can be useful for cancelling any ongoing work.

-E.g. a signal that represents a network request would cancel the request.
+E.g. cancelling an ongoing network request.

 ***